NOW OFFERING WHOLE HOME GENERATORS!

-You love how comfortable you feel in your home.
-But recently, you’ve noticed moisture creeping along your walls, floors, and other surfaces.
-You’ve tried to dry off the surfaces, circulate more air throughout your home, and even keep fans running after you shower.
+Have you noticed moisture creeping along your walls, floors, and other surfaces?
+If so, perhaps you’ve tried to dry off the surfaces, circulate more air throughout your home, and keep your fans running while you shower.Â

 How Dehumidifiers Work

-To reduce the amount of humidity in your home, you’ll want to install a dehumidifier.
+You can typically notice humidity by the condensation on windows and walls.
+If your home is very humid, you’ll also notice condensation on flat surfaces.
+To reduce indoor humidity, you’ll want to install a dehumidifier.
 This appliance resembles a vacuum and an air conditioner combined.
-Dehumidifiers suck moisture out of your inside air to balance the humidity levels.
-However, the process is a little more complex, as outlined below.
+Dehumidifiers suck moisture out of your inside air to balance the humidity levels.Â

-Before you shop for a dehumidifier, you’ll want to make sure you actually need the device in your home.
 Take a look around your home and see if you notice the following signs:

 - Water runoff